 SMART goals are awesome!
 These are not the useless little goals you write down one weekend only to forget about them a week later.
 SMART goals are tools that help you to achieve your ambitions.
 Find out how to develop goals that actually propel your business forward.

-Some statistics on the types of crafts that sell well and the types of crafts that are most profitable (they are not always the same thing).
+Examining the types of crafts that sell well and the types of crafts that are most profitable.
+You might be surprised to see, they are not always the same thing.

 Wondering how I started my creative business?
 My business has gone through a lot of changes, but it all started with handmade jewelry, Here's how I got started selling jewelry many years ago.